million12/docker-typo3-flow-neos-abstract/README.md

 See [README.md](https://github.com/million12/docker-typo3-neos/README.md) from [million12/typo3-neos](https://github.com/million12/docker-typo3-neos) for more information about how to run all required containers (e.g. MariaDB) and have working instance of TYPO3 Neos.

+### Testing

+With this container, you can run all TYPO3 Neos tests, including behaviour tests which requires Selenium server.
+There is a env variable **NEOS_APP_DO_INIT_TESTS** to make this process as easy as possible.
+When NEOS_APP_DO_INIT_TESTS=true, testing environment and database will be configured.

+For an example how to run test suites included in TYPO3 Neos, see the [million12/behat-selenium](https://github.com/million12/docker-behat-selenium) repository.

 ## How does it work